 The Osborne Association works in partnership with individuals, families, and communities to create opportunities for people affected by the criminal justice system to further develop their strengths and lead lives of responsibility and contribution.
 We design, implement and advocate for solutions that prevent and reduce the damage caused by crime and incarceration.

 Our programs draw upon research and evaluation that has demonstrated success with people involved in the criminal justice system, and are designed to be family-focused, supporting participants within the context of their family relationships and communities—strengthening relationships that are the bedrock of our participants’ future success.

-More than 215 staff from our 3 community sites in New York City, Newburgh, NY, and more than 30 prisons and jails work at every point of the continuum, from arrest and pre-entry, through jail and prison, to reentry, including children and families affected by crime and the criminal justice system.
+More than 250 staff in community sites in New York City, Newburgh, NY, and more than 30 prisons and jails work at every point of the continuum, from arrest and pre-entry, through jail and prison, to reentry, including children and families affected by crime and the criminal justice system.
 We are known for developing effective programs that offer a broad range of treatment, education, and vocational services to more than 10,000 people each year.

-Osborne has an 84 year history of leadership working with currently and formerly incarcerated men, women, and children and families affected by incarceration.
+Osborne has an 84 year history working with currently and formerly incarcerated men, women, and children and families affected by incarceration.